-Amazon Prime Day 2017: Everything you need to know about Amazon's shopping extravaganza
+Amazon Prime Day 2018: Everything you need to know about Amazon's shopping extravaganza

 Let us guide you to the best deals

-If you want to avoid doing any work, we’ll be offering our own curated list of the best deals on electronics and tech.
-Just check back here or the PCWorld homepage for the link on July 10.
+If you want to avoid doing any legwork, we’ll be posting our own curated lists of the best deals on electronics and tech.
+Just check back here or the PCWorld homepage for the links on July 16.
 Easy-peasy.

 Do your research

-When it comes to Prime Day, it pays to do your research.
+If you plan to strike it out on your own, it pays to do your research.
 Like any retailer, Amazon mixes true deals with “sales” that are really just regular prices (or close to it) with a deal tag.
 To avoid that pitfall, look up historical prices before buying.

 The number one site you need to bookmark (besides Amazon) is CamelCamelCamel.com.
 This is an Amazon price-tracking site with historical charts and a brief summary of recent price changes.